maxmurdoch/flock/src/pages/payAsYouFly.md

       title: FCA & CAA compliant
     - leftIcon: /images/uploads/support-icon.png
       title: Instant customer support
-  header: 'Pay-as-you-fly drone insurance, precisely when you need it'
+  header: 'Pay-as-you-fly drone insurance'
 stopWorrying:
   description: >-
-    Our community helps to shape the products and features we build.
-The result: flexible policies that our pilots love, and smart tools that provide much more than just insurance.
+    Whether you’re a new pilot, fly a few times a month, or only take your drone out for part of the year, Pay-as-you-fly drone insurance could cut your insurance bill.
   reasons:
     - icon: /images/uploads/infinity.svg
       text: >-
-        Forget annual contracts.
-Get on-demand insurance only when you need it.
-Or fly with a flexible monthly policy and get covered anywhere, anytime.
+        Insurance from one to eight hours.
+Get covered instantly, or pre-book up to 10 days in advance.
-      title: Fully flexible cover
+      title: Pay only when you fly
     - icon: /images/uploads/globe.svg
       text: >-
-        We’ve made endless forms a thing of the past.
-If something goes wrong, make a claim via the app in a couple of taps.
-Or give us a call, we’re always here to help.
+        Our pricing is risk-dependent.
+The safer you fly, the less you pay.
+There’s no commitments or upfront costs.
-      title: Easy claims
+      title: Fairer Pricing
     - icon: /images/uploads/shield-icon.svg
       text: >-
-        We may be the new kid on the block, but our partners are not.
-Flock policies are underwritten by Allianz, the world’s leading aviation insurer.
-So you’re in safe hands.
+        If something goes wrong, make claim via the app in a couple of taps.
+Or give us a call, we’re always here to help.
-      title: Backed by Allianz
+      title: Claim Simply
-  title: 'Built for drone pilots, with drone pilots'
+  title: On-demand drone insurance, precisely when you need it
 how:
   description: >-
-    Insuring your drone has never been easier.
-All it takes is a matter of taps on your mobile phone.
+    Insuring your drone flight has never been easier.
+It’s as simple as tap, tap, take-off!
   list:
     - image: /images/uploads/commercial-1-.png
       text: >-
-        Choose where and when you want to fly.
+        Select where and when you’re flying.
 See your quote change in real-time.
       title: 1.
 Enter your flight details
     - image: /images/uploads/commercial-personalise.png
       text: >-
-        Customise your policy length, Public Liability limit, and equipment cover to suit your needs.
+        Tailor your drone, accessories and Public Liability limit each time you fly
       title: 2.
-Customise your policy
+Customise your cover
     - image: ../../images/uploads/screens/get-flying-screen.png
       text: >-
-        Pay to instantly receive your policy documents by email.
+        Instantly receive your policy documents by email.
 Enjoy the flight!
       title: 3.
-Get flying
+Take off
   title: How our Pay-as-you-fly cover works
 risk:
   description: >-
-    With Flock Cover you get much more than just an insurance policy.
+    With Flock, you get much more than just an insurance policy.
 The app analyses real-time data from your Flight Area to generate a unique Risk Report for each flight in seconds.
-Here's what we look out for:
+Here’s what we look out for:
   list:
     - icon: images/uploads/icons-house.svg
       text: >-